Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 :information_source: Notes:
 - while most architectures do use those definitions, depending on the board, the architecture of the Arduino may use 16-bit numbers as integer.
-Therefore, when you want to send integer data, you may actually have to use variables of the type long (32bit-integer) on the Arduino and int (32bit-integer) on the master system.
+Therefore, when you want to send integer data, you may actually have to use variables of the type long (32bit-integer) on the Arduino and int (32bit-integer) on the Sender's system.
 At the end, the actual bit length of the types has to match.

 - Strings may use a null terminator internally, but when sending strings, the null terminator may be cut off.
 It is Therefore important to ensure a null terminator is also sent so the receiving device does know the end of the string.